-A new study is currently considered and should be a Europe-wide approach, such as a single TMS for all RFCs: the RFCs are currently investigating the possibility of the realization of a joint Europe-wide analysis of European freight traffic flows of all transportation modes with relevance for RFCs and based on a common database of origins & destinations.
+A new study is currently considered: the RFCs are currently investigating the possibility of the realization of a joint Europe-wide analysis of European freight traffic flows of all transportation modes with relevance for RFCs and based on a common database of origins & destinations.
 This joint analysis would serve as an input for the future updates of the individual RFC Transport Market Studies.

-It should be finalized on 2018 and should contain the main following items:
+It should be finalized in 2018 and may contain the following main items:

 - 1. Scope: - a.
 A Europe-wide analysis of European freight traffic flows of all transportation modes with relevance for RFCs and based on a common database / logic of origins & destinations. - 2.
 Content & methodology: - a.
 Definition of the catchment area (based on NUTS 2) for each country - b.
 Definition of the origin / destination multimodal fluxes matrix (based on NUTS 2) - c.
 Quantitative analysis - d.
 All freight traffic flows shall be analyzed (network approach), and the main strategic axes on the main O/D pairs and in their catchment area with impact on the RFC concerned shall be identified/highlighted at the same time as well. - e.
 Analysis of current freight transport market - i.
 Methodology incl. database - ii.
 Recent development of overall freight transport demand - iii.
 Modal split - iv.
 Commodity structure by type of transport mode - v.
-Translation of traffic volumes into number of trains, trucks, vessels, etc.
+Translation of traffic volumes into number of trains, trucks, vessels, etc. - f.
+Market projections

-- f.
-Market projections - g.
+- g.
 Transit traffic from/to third countries (transit O/D pairs) shall also be taken into consideration. - h.
 In addition, a simple evaluation of the gathered data shall be added to the study per RFC, in a standardized way.
 In this way, the RFCs would have the same basic approach to the interpretation of the data. - 3.
 Geographical scope: - a.
 The geographical scope of the analysis shall be NUTS 2 zones.
-The future extensions of the RFCs as described in EU Regulation 1316/2013 shall also be taken into consideration. - b.
+The future extensions of the RFCs as described in EU Regulation 1316/2013, and others proposed by the Executive Board of the corridor, shall also be taken into consideration. - b.
 The future new RFC 10 and RFC 11 shall also be provided the opportunity to join this project if they set up their organization / decision-making structure in due time for that. - 4.
 Time horizons & reference year: - a.
 Prognosis up to 2023 and 2030 - b.
 Reference year: 2015 - c.
 Updates: every 5 years or when a new RFC or new extension to an existing RFC is foreseen - 5.
 Scenarios: Optimistic, medium, pessimistic